coderefinery/git-intro/content/merging.md

 all on GitHub.
 Once we understand how this works, we will be more confident to resolve conflicts also in the command line.

-How to create a conflict (please try this in your own time):
+How to create a conflict (please try this in your own time *and just watch now*):
 - Create a new branch from `main` and on it make a change to a file.
-- On `main`, make a different change to the same file portion.
+- On `main`, make a different change to the same part of the same file.
 - Now try to merge the new branch to `main`.
 You will get a conflict.

 How to resolve conflicts: